 What is tautomerism?

-- This is the phenomenon in which a hydrogen atom’s movement and a double bond’s shifting takes place.
+- Tautomerism is a phenomenon in which a hydrogen atom’s movement and a double bond’s shifting take place.

 - It refers to isomers that can easily interconvert.